 This type of iron comes from animal products.
 It is better absorbed than non-heme iron, however there are a lot of factors that affect iron absorption.

 Non-heme iron is in plant foods, fortified foods, and makes up some of the iron in animal products as well.
-It is not as easily absorbed as heme iron, but there are strategies you can use to help increase absorption.
+It is not as easily absorbed as heme iron, but there are strategies you can use to help increase absorption, like pairing foods with a source of vitamin C.

 I generally do not recommend closely monitoring iron intake.
 My goal is to decrease stress and trying to estimate your child’s intake of anything will undoubtedly increase yours.
 However, I know it can be helpful to have ballpark ranges.
 You can use this information to look at food labels and determine if a food is a good iron source.